Corning: A Day Made of Glass

 Why this matters for interactive advertising

 This is a clear step toward campaigns that treat broadcast as the launchpad and mobile as the control surface.
 When the second screen is tightly synchronised, you can design moments that feel native to the content people are already watching, rather than forcing a separate “go online later” call-to-action.
+This is worth doing when the sync is instant and the post-spot interaction is fun enough to continue without the TV.

 This is also not the first time an iPhone engagement model starts to bridge media and action.
 A related example uses a similar iPhone-led interaction pattern for coupons and augmented reality: location based augmented reality coupons.